nastacio/nastacio.github.io/_posts/2024-06-10-eng-prompt-eng.md

 After all iterations, the initial draft contained 90% of the final solution, an outstanding effort from a single-sentence prompt.

-Using the traditional method of looking up examples through web searches would surface all the building blocks required to build such a draft.
+Using the traditional method of looking up examples through web searches would surface all the building blocks required to create such draft.
 Still, the AI could string them together much faster and generate what was [basically a technical article with steps to solve the problem](https://gist.github.com/nastacio/87c6347c1ca5c627770a25f5bf745170).

 __Step 6.
 Iterate over the draft side-by-side with documentation__